aleitner/OldEnglish/README.md

 ### [Learning Old English 2019 : A Course with Audio-Visual CD and Exercises](https://www.bookdepository.com/Learning-Old-English-2019-O-D-Macrae-Gibson/9781857520842)

+### [Bright's Old English Grammar and Reader, 1972](https://www.amazon.com/Brights-Old-English-Grammar-Reader/dp/0030847133) - this is technically the 3rd edition of "Bright's Anglo-Saxon Reader" (see below), but it has been radically reworked to be an introductory textbook.
+This newer edition is not in the public domain.

 # Word Hoards

 ### [Bosworth Toller's Anglo-Saxon Dictionary online](https://bosworthtoller.com/)